python-jsonschema/jsonschema/docs/errors.rst

     3 is not valid under any of the given schemas 'foo' is not valid under any of the given schemas

-If we look at :attr:`~ValidationError.path` on each of the errors, we can find out which elements in the instance correspond to each of the errors.
-In this example, :attr:`~ValidationError.path` will have only one element, which will be the index in our list.
+If we look at `ValidationError.path` on each of the errors, we can find out which elements in the instance correspond to each of the errors.
+In this example, `ValidationError.path` will have only one element, which will be the index in our list.

 .. testcode::